matwilso/boxLCD/README.md

 - support for scrolling (environments which do not fit on the screen all at once)
 - static environment features like ramps and walls
 - maybe multiple image channels to represent these different layers
+- ways to plug in information, like descriptions of objects that get read in and used to improve model accuracy.
 - more formal benchmarks and bits/dim baselines

 ![](./assets/roadmap_pic.png)

 ## Related Work 📚

-There are several related benchmarks that are worth mentioning, but none of them have the same goal and none of them simultaneously satisfy all the criteria that boxLCD does.
+There are several related benchmarks that are worth noting.
+However, I'm not aware of any work with the same goals as boxLCD, nor one that simultaneously satisfies the same criteria.

+If you think I'm missing something here, let me know.

 ### Video prediction